dogplate/SDND_Traffic_Sign_Classifier/README.md

 ![alt text](./examples/5_new.png)

+It wasn't easy to find examples which are of bad quality and could be a problem for the classifier.
+Most of the new found images are clear and I expected that the model should work properly for most of them.
+I noticed that when the accuracy on the test set was about 90% (before final model tuning) at least one of the new images shown here was wrongly classified.
+When test set accuracy went to the final 94.6% all 5 new images were classified perfectly.

+Here are the results of the prediction:

 model prediction : [2, 39, 26, 31, 12]

 answer     : [2, 39, 26, 31, 12]

 Image 1 Accuracy = 1